Skip To Main Content

 The Citadel 10, #6 South Carolina 8

-Riley Park also features ample restroom facilities, convenient concession stands, sufficient parking, a state-of-the-art videoboard, an easy-to-read scoreboard with LED lighting, party areas, skyboxes, a comfortable press box with separate radio and television booths, three locker rooms, umpires' locker room, training rooms, significant office space and just about all amenities for which one could ask.
+Outside of the team clubhouse, Riley Park also features ample restroom facilities, convenient concession stands, sufficient parking, a state-of-the-art videoboard, an easy-to-read scoreboard with LED lighting, party areas, skyboxes, a comfortable press box with separate radio and television booths, three total locker rooms, an umpires' locker room, training rooms, significant office space and additional amenities available within any state-of-the-art collegiate ballpark.

-Designed by HOK Sport, the same architecture firm that designed Oriole Park at Camden Yards in Baltimore, Coors Field in Denver, Jacobs Field in Cleveland, Nationals Park in Washington, D.C. and PNC Park in Pittsburgh, Riley Park is located on the banks of the Ashley River with a view of the Charleston Marina beyond the left-center field wall.
+Designed by HOK Sport, the same architecture firm that designed Oriole Park at Camden Yards in Baltimore, Md., Coors Field in Denver, Colo., Jacobs Field in Cleveland, Ohio, Nationals Park in Washington, D.C. and PNC Park in Pittsburgh, Pa., Riley Park is located on the banks of the Ashley River with a view of the Charleston Marina beyond the left-center field wall.

-The Citadel has amassed a 485-320 record at The Joe, including posting 19 winning seasons in the first 24 years.
-The Bulldogs posted at least 25 home wins seven times, including 27 victories during the 2000 and 2006 seasons.
+The Citadel posted 19 winning seasons in the first 24 years at Joseph P. Riley, Jr. Park.
+The Bulldogs notched at least 25 home wins seven times, including 27 victories during the 2000 and 2006 seasons.

 During the 2014 season, The Citadel set a Charleston baseball attendance record when 6,500 fans came out to see the Bulldogs defeat No. 6 South Carolina, 10-8.

 The single-game tournament attendance record of 5,419 was set in 2003 for an opening round game between The Citadel and the College of Charleston.
-The tournament attendance record was set in 2004 when more than 35,000 fans attended the SoCon Tournament at Riley Park, an average of 2,343 per game.
-The top 10 attendance marks for the SoCon Tournament have happened at The Joe.
+Just a year later, the tournament attendance record when more than 35,000 fans attended the SoCon Championship at Riley Park, an average of 2,343 per game.

-The Citadel won five of its eight conference tournament championships in the friendly confines of The Joe.
+Notably, The Citadel won five of the program's eight conference tournament championships in the friendly confines of Joseph P. Riley, Jr. Park.

 Riley Park also played host to the Clemson-South Carolina game in 2012 and the Team USA vs. Japan Collegiate Series in 2018.

-The Citadel shares its home with the Charleston RiverDogs, the Class-A affiliate of the New York Yankees.
-The RiverDogs currently play in the South Atlantic League (SAL).
+The Citadel shares its home with the Charleston RiverDogs, the Class-A affiliate of the Tampa Bay Rays.
+The RiverDogs currently play in the Carolina League.

 Sponsors